0

 The Cass Street Bridge opened Sept.
 23, 1939; replacing the previous Vernon Street swing bridge which was heavily damaged following an automobile accident in 1935.
 The original concrete deck was replaced by a metal deck in 1983; the deck was rehabilitated when the parallel Cameron Avenue Bridge opened in 2005.

-Text imported from Wikipedia article "Mississippi River Bridge (La Crosse, Wisconsin)" and modified on 23 July 2019 under the CC-BY-SA 3.0 license.
+Text imported from Wikipedia article "Mississippi River Bridge (La Crosse, Wisconsin)" and modified on July 23, 2019 according to the CC-BY-SA 4.0 International license.

 Relevant Web Sites